CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-NetQ-Appliance.md

 {{%/notice%}}

 {{%notice note%}}

-Any data you have collected while using NetQ 2.1.x or 2.2.0 is maintained during this upgrade process.

 Events generated during the upgrade process will not be available in the database.
 Once the upgrade process is complete, the NetQ Agents resynchronize with